-This section presents the modelled impact ranges for impact piling noise following the parameters detailed in section 3.2, covering the Southall et al. (2019) and NOAA (2005) marine mammal criteria (section 2.2.1) and the Popper et al. (2014) fish criteria (section 2.2.2).
+This section presents the modelled impact ranges for impact piling noise following the parameters detailed in section 3.2, covering the Southall et al. (2019) marine mammal criteria (section 2.2.1) and the Popper et al. (2014) fish criteria (section 2.2.2).
 To aid navigation, Table 4-1 contains a list of the impact range tables included in this section.
-The largest modelled ranges are predicted for the monopile foundation scenario, which includes both Project Option 1 and Project Option 2, at the NE and SE locations due to sound transmission into the deep water to the east of these locations.
-Smaller impact ranges were found for the multi-leg foundation scenarios.
-It should be reiterated that the guidelines only require consideration of the installation of the number of piles in 24 hours, and thus the total number of turbines or foundation piles in any Project Option is not required.
+The biggest modelled ranges are predicted for the jacket foundation scenario at the NE location due to the deep water to the west of this location.

-Throughout this report any predicted ranges smaller than 50 m and areas less than 0.01 km2 for single strike criteria and ranges smaller than 100 m and areas less than 0.1 km2 for cumulative criteria, have not been presented in detail.
+For the results presented throughout this report any predicted ranges smaller than 50 m and areas less than 0.01 km2 for single strike criteria and ranges smaller than 100 m and areas less than 0.1 km2 for cumulative criteria, have not been presented.
 At ranges this close to the noise source, the modelling processes are unable to model to a sufficient level of accuracy due to complex acoustic effects present near the pile.
 These ranges are given as "less than" this limit (e.g., "<100 m").

-Additionally, the modelling results for the Southall et al. (2019) non-impulsive criteria are presented in Appendix A.
+The modelling results for the Southall et al. (2019) non-impulsive criteria are presented in Appendix A.